Machine learning for hydrodynamic stability: Introduction

-Starting from the pioneering paper of Raissi et al.~\cite{raissi20}, problems from fluid dynamics have featured prominently in papers exploring machine learning of solutions of partial differential equations.
-Efforts to train physics-informed neural networks (PINNs) in the context of fluid flow modelling have met with mixed success to date however.
-Wang et al.~\cite{wang23} identify the Stokes and Navier--Stokes equations as challenging problems that highlight some of the most prominent difficulties in training PINNs.
-Recent work of Pichi et al.~\cite{pichi23} builds on earlier work by Chen et al.~\cite{chen21} in constructing a machine-learning strategy for learning the steady-state bifurcation structure of {flow problems}.
+Starting from the pioneering paper \cite{raissi20}, problems from fluid dynamics have featured prominently in papers exploring machine learning of solutions of partial differential equations.
+Efforts to train physics-informed neural networks (PINNs) in the context of fluid flow modelling have met with mixed success to date however. \cite{wang23} identify the Stokes and Navier--Stokes equations as challenging problems that highlight some of the most prominent difficulties in training PINNs.
+Recent work \cite{pichi23} builds on earlier work \cite{chen21} in constructing a machine-learning strategy for learning the steady-state bifurcation structure of flow problems.
 The developed strategy is limited by a computationally expensive offline stage whereby a reduced basis set is computed from a singular-value decomposition of a (high-dimensional) snapshot matrix.
 The associated error in this dimensional reduction is difficult to quantify and limits the achievable accuracy when modelling fluid flow (because the decay of the singular values is so slow).
 In contrast, the methodology developed herein is based on direct simulation of the flow problem, where the effect of discretisation error can be monitored to ensure that it does not influence the resulting flow classification.
-Neural network training is compared with Gaussian process regression in a recent paper by Sousedik et al.~\cite{sousedik22} assessing the linear stability of two benchmark flow problems.
+Neural network training is compared with Gaussian process regression in a recent paper \cite{sousedik22} assessing the linear stability of two benchmark flow problems.
 The issues associated with the computation and careful tracking of eigenvalues are eschewed in our bifurcation detection strategy.

 Our stability classification strategy involves two components.
 First and foremost, we need an accurate discretisation strategy for the governing PDEs modelling the time-dependent evolution of the flow.
 The second component is to specify a bifurcation detection strategy and assign a tolerance for labelling the training data.
 Precision is not so critical in this however---our experience is that the resulting neural network classification results are relatively insensitive to the choice of tolerance.
 A description of the particular machine-learning strategy that we employ can be found in section~2.